Future-proofing the NA aquaculture industry need for skilled staff to 2050

 Summary

-The Northern Australia aquaculture industry will need between 1400 and 2300 new skilled staff by 2030 to support projected industry growth.
-The CRCNA’s Northern Australia aquaculture situational analysis identified challenges in the shortage of domestic skilled and experienced aquaculture staff and on-farm biosecurity and health management capacity building across the north.
-The report also captured the concerns of producers about their requirements to build skills to meet industry growth needs, including professional development for current staff, aligning training with industry needs and promoting career opportunities in the northern Australian aquaculture industry among regional communities.
+The northern Australia aquaculture industry will require between 1400 and 2300 new skilled staff by 2030 to support projected industry growth.
+The CRCNA’s Northern Australia aquaculture situational analysis identified key challenges, including a shortage of domestically skilled and experienced aquaculture staff, and the need to build capacity in on-farm biosecurity and health management across the region.

-This project defined the industry’s need for specific skills and education levels, mapped existing training and education providers and proposes improved models for education and training delivery.
-By evaluating industry workforce needs currently and into the future and analysing the gaps between industry need and educational output, the project has identified gaps in careers pathways to meet future industry requirements.
+This project defined the specific skills and education levels required by the industry, mapped existing training and education providers, and proposed improved models for education and training delivery.
+By evaluating current and future workforce needs and analysing the gap between industry demand and educational output, the project identified career pathway gaps that must be addressed to meet future requirements.

-These careers pathways will form the basis of promotional tools created to highlight education and skills development options that lead secondary students into the aquaculture industry.
-Cost-effective delivery models for training will be key to the outcomes of the project and a pilot project to up-skill existing industry employees in biosecurity will be used to develop and de-bottleneck new training delivery models.
+These career pathways formed the basis of promotional tools created to highlight education and skills development options for secondary students interested in entering the aquaculture industry.
+Cost-effective training delivery models were a key for outcome of the project, and a pilot project to upskill existing industry employees in biosecurity will be used to develop and streamline new training delivery models.

 Expected outcomes

-The project included comprehensive communication with stakeholders and the timely sharing of all outputs.
-Project participants and stakeholders will directly use the outputs of the research to inform cost-effective training and education approaches, recruit new students into aquaculture career pathways and implement training on-farm to enhance productivity and GDP.
+The project involved comprehensive communication with stakeholders and the timely sharing of all outputs.
+Participants and stakeholders directly applied the research findings to:

-The project is expected to provide value to the Northern Australian aquaculture industry across several areas:
+The project provided value to the northern Australian aquaculture industry across several areas:

-1. Provide educational providers with documentation of the skills sets required of their graduates in order to shape course outcomes
+• Provided education providers with documentation outlining the skills sets required of graduates, helping shape course outcomes.

-3. Provide evidence and pathways to meaningful careers for students entering the latter stages of secondary education
+• Offered evidence and clear pathways to meaningful careers for students in the later stages of secondary education.

-4. All of the above result in workforce education that more closely matches industry demand for qualified personnel
+Collectively, these efforts resulted in workforce education that more closely matches with industry demand for qualified personnel.

-5. The outputs of the project are further expected to form the basis of strategic planning processes for education providers since it will provide evidence for future need and directions for growth
+The projects outputs are also expected to inform strategic planning processes for education providers, offering evidence-based insights into future needs and directions for growth.

 Publications